cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/03-integration.md

 querierOption := ibcwasmtypes.WithQueryPlugins(queryPlugins)
 ```

-Finally, we pass the option to the `NewKeeperWithConfig` or `NewKeeperWithVM` constructor function during [Keeper instantiation](#keeper-instantiation)
+Finally, we pass the option to the `NewKeeperWithConfig` or `NewKeeperWithVM` constructor function during [Keeper instantiation](#keeper-instantiation):

 ```diff
 app.WasmClientKeeper = wasmkeeper.NewKeeperWithConfig(